php-dev-br/laravel-doc-pt-br/filesystem.md

 #### Get All Directories Within A Directory

 The `directories` method returns an array of all the directories within a given directory.
-Additionally, you may use the `allDirectories` method to get a list of all directories within a given directory and all of its subdirectories:
+Additionally, you may use the `allDirectories` method to get a list of all directories within a given directory and all of its sub-directories:

     $directories = Storage::directories($directory);